dargueso/PGWERA5WRF/README.md

 1. Calculate the annual cycles, calculate the climate change signal (deltas) and interpolate to era5 grid for each model and varaible using [Calculate_CMIP6_Annual_cycle-CC_change-regrid_ERA5.py](Calculate_CMIP6_Annual_cycle-CC_change-regrid_ERA5.py).
 This script may be edited to select the periods and the scenarios to be processed.
 It also let you select the models to be processed or use the list_CMIP.txt created above (default).
 It also takes input and output directories as arguments.
 Finally you can process one variable at a time by specifying it as an argument.

-Note: the cdo interpolation command wihtin this script was giving an error  "Unsupported file structure" possibly because of the time dimension, or other variables not supported.
-The new version of the script fixes this.

-Note 2: Once the CC files are created and regridded, MCM-UA-1-0 gives some error because it has some extra variables that need to be removed
-Example:
-for file in $(ls *_MCM-UA*.nc); do ncks -x -v areacella,height ${file} aux.nc; mv aux.nc ${file}; done

-Note 3: Some GCMs provide data up to year 2300 or 2400, which create some problems.
+Note: Some GCMs provide data up to year 2300 or 2400, which create some problems.
 We have removed those years and process only until 2100.

 2. Then, we create the definitive netCDF files with the climate change signal using [Create_CMIP6_AnnualCycleChange_ENSMEAN.py](Create_CMIP6_AnnualCycleChange_ENSMEAN.py)

 or manually with cdo:

         cdo ensmean ts_* ts_CC_signal_ssp585_2076-2100_1990-2014.nc

+3. Finally, interpolate the ensemble means to ERA5 pressure levels using [Interpolate_CMIP6_Annual_cycle-CC_pinterp.py](Interpolate_CMIP6_Annual_cycle-CC_pinterp.py)

+This script needs a sample ERA5 netcdf data to get the plevs.
+We created it from a grib file downloaded from ECMWF and converted to netCDF using [grib2netcdf.py](grib2netcdf.py), from which the pressure levels are then extracted using:

+        ncks -v plev era5_daily_pl_20120101.nc era5_plev.nc

+The resulting file is provided here [era5_plev.nc](era5_plev.nc)

 # CMIP6 Models